fidodogtraining/fidodogtraining.github.io/_autopages/grooming.md

   * Strategically pre-trim heavy coats to speed drying time
   * Provide guidance, handouts, and videos to prepare for a visit
   * Drop your dog off at home free of charge (with the option for a walk too!)
+  * Walk-in floor tub for dogs that are too large for normal grooming tubs

 Call now [(248) 854-5540] to schedule an appointment and get an estimate.